Frequently Asked Questions

 The Title IX Coordinator may delegate responsibilities under this procedure to designated administrators, who will be appropriately trained.

-The College's Title IX Coordinator's contact information is as follows:
+The College's Title IX Coordinator's contact information is listed on the main Sexual Respect page.

 While going through the reporting process, can the College do anything to keep me safe or stop the unwelcomed behavior?